State Farm vs GEICO vs Allstate vs Progressive vs Farmers: Which is the Best Insurer For You?

 |Convenience & Simplicity||Progressive|

 GEICO primarily provides auto insurance services online, and ranks as the cheapest carrier out of the five largest companies.
 Customers can buy insurance and submit claims all online, without needing to ever speak to an agent, unlike Allstate.
-It has a minimal agent network compared to companies like State Farm, and Farmers.
-As a result, GEICO is able to save costs on paying for that agent network, which translates to cheaper pricing but less personal guidance.
+As a result, GEICO is able to save costs on paying for an agent network, which translates to cheaper pricing but less personal guidance.
 GEICO stands out as the cheapest by 12% compared to Progressive and 44% compared to Allstate.

 |Company||Average Yearly Rate||Cheapest States|